-10. Successful grant applications
+11. Successful grant applications

-10.1.
+11.1.
 Grant agreement

 You must enter into a legally binding grant agreement with the Commonwealth.
+We use two types of grant agreements in this program.
+Our selection will depend on the size and complexity of your project.
+Each grant agreement has general terms and conditions that cannot be changed.
+Sample grant agreements are available on business.gov.au and GrantConnect.
 The grant agreement has general terms and conditions that cannot be changed.
 A sample grant agreement is available on business.gov.au and GrantConnect.